NapperJLG/CV/README.md

 #### Troubleshooting & Problem solving

+- When building an Adobe Lightroom plugin at Picfair, I found the Lua debugging tools to be severely lacking.
+I had to develop a deep understanding of my own code and get creative with debugging on the rails backend in order to overcome any issues during the project.

 - A large part of developing the new app at Dacast has been fixing the inevitable bugs that crop up.
 When taking a ticket for a bug, it will also often mean working on somebody else's code.
 Over the course of the project, I have developed the ability to get to grips with code that isn't my own and debug issues using developer tools.

 - In my previous role as an engineer at a medical diagnostics company, I was tasked with keeping the in-house liquid dispensing robots running at full capacity.
 They were almost constantly in use over the course of the working day and problems would often arise seemingly at random.
 I had to narrow down the cause of the issue, fix it and verify that the robot was suitable for use again in a timely fashion to prevent any loss in production time.
 I take the same approach with web development and I would be confident in debugging issues with a combination of my own knowledge and online resources.

 #### Self Directed Learning

+- I have a strong interest in Web 3 technologies and spend a lot of time outside of work doing my own research.
+This has led to me taking the lead on an NFT project at Picfair.

 - When I first joined Dacast, I started out working on their legacy platform written in Angular JS.
 I had no knowledge of Angular before I started.
 By reading through docs and online tutorials, I was able to understand the framework and complete the tasks assigned to me.